-- Weekly lunch during the 5 week employment training course.
+Meet for weekly lunch during the 6 week employment training course

-- Continue walking with the client through the next 5 weeks after the job training program is over.
+Continue walking with the client through the next 5 weeks after the job training program is over.

-If the client does request financial assistance, please notify the staff.
+If the client does request financial assistance, please notify Von Minor or Vonda Harris.

-- Agree to notify BridgeBuilders staff of any concerns you may be having regarding the relationship with the studentor the physical safety or emotional state of the student.
+Agree to notify BridgeBuilders staff of any concerns you may have regarding the relationship with the student or the physical safety or emotional state of the student.

 Post Training – This is the most important time.
 Call, text, or email at least once per week during the transition period after training during pre-employment and the first weeks of employment .
 Perhaps you can meet them at their place of employment during lunch or a break time.
 If on a non-working day, you might need to pick them up from their residence.

 The following is a guideline for each session with your student.
 The goal of the program is to be intentional about covering specific topics, but also for an authentic relationship to develop between you and the student.

 Get to know the student.
 Ask questions!
 (Log key answers to help you refer back to) Here are some examples:

 Have the student tell you about themselves and their history (Where are they from, married, single, children, previous jobs, interests, etc.)